jared-richard-clarke/luka/README.md

 # Luka

-Module `luka` provide functional replacements for a handful of infix arithmetic operations: [ `+`, `-`, `*`, `/`, `**`, `%`, `===`].
+Module `luka` provides functional replacements for a handful of infix arithmetic operations: [ `+`, `-`, `*`, `/`, `**`, `%`, `===`].

 ## Background